bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_Programming_model/01_Decorators/14_Data_Transformation_decorator.rst

         result = compss_wait_on(result)

-If the user wants to use a workflow as a data transformation function and thus avoid the intermediate task creation, PyCOMPSs provides the ```is_workflow``` argument to do so (by default *False*).
+If the user wants to use a workflow as a data transformation function and thus avoid the intermediate task creation, PyCOMPSs provides the ``is_workflow`` argument to do so (by default ``False``).
 This gives the flexibility of importing workflow from different libraries.

 It is possible to define multiple data transformations for the same parameter, as well as for the multiple parameters of the same task.
-In both cases each data transformation with "is_workflow=False" will take place in a different task (in the order of the definition from top to bottom):
+In both cases each data transformation with ``is_workflow=False`` will take place in a different task (in the order of the definition from top to bottom):

 .. code-block:: python